mouncefik/2024-InnovAI-Hackathon/README.md

 - **Admin Dashboard**: Provides an admin interface for managing and visualizing user data and feedback, including analytics such as user activity and experience distribution.
 - **Chatbot**: Our application includes a chatbot feature that assists recruiters in obtaining information about candidates, streamlining communication and enhancing the overall recruitment process.

+## Impact and Proposed Solution

+**Problem**:
+In Morocco, recruiters often receive an overwhelming number of resumes, sometimes up to 400 within just 48 hours.
+This makes it nearly impossible for recruiters to thoroughly review each one, causing delays in the recruitment process and potentially missing out on qualified candidates.

+**Impact**:
+The **AI Resume Analyzer** significantly alleviates the burden on recruiters by automating the initial stages of resume evaluation.
+It not only helps recruiters save valuable time by quickly identifying the most relevant resumes but also provides job seekers with personalized feedback and recommendations for improvement.
+This helps job seekers enhance their resumes and better align their skills with the needs of the job market.

+**Proposed Solution**:
+To address the challenge faced by Moroccan recruiters, our application uses advanced resume analysis techniques to automatically process large numbers of resumes, highlighting key skills, qualifications, and areas for improvement.
+Recruiters can quickly assess candidate profiles, saving time while ensuring no potential talent is overlooked.
+Meanwhile, job seekers benefit from tailored recommendations on which skills to improve and which fields to pursue, boosting their chances of securing employment.
 ## Technologies Used
 - **Frontend**: Streamlit for user interface
 - **Backend**: Python with libraries such as Pandas, Spacy, NLTK, Selenium, Plotly, beautifulsoup adn openai